awsdocs/amazon-ec2-user-guide-windows/doc_source/connecting_to_windows_instance.md

   Get the fully\-qualified path to the location on your computer of the `.pem` file for the key pair that you specified when you launched the instance\.
 For more information about how you created your key pair, see [Creating a Key Pair Using Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair)\.
 + **Enable inbound RDP traffic from your IP address to your instance**

   Ensure that the security group associated with your instance allows incoming RDP traffic \(port 3389\) from your IP address\.
 The default security group does not allow incoming RDP traffic by default\.
-For more information, see [Authorizing inbound traffic for your Windows instances](authorizing-access-to-an-instance.md)\.
+For more information, see [Authorize inbound traffic for your Windows instances](authorizing-access-to-an-instance.md)\.

 ## Connect to your Windows instance using RDP<a name="connect-rdp"></a>